jssteinberg/some-makeup/src/routes/style/index.md

 	{:else}
 		<code>--h3-added-lead</code>-<code>--h6-added-lead</code>
 	{/if}
-	for setting the added lead to the heading's line-height.
+	for declaring the added lead to the heading's line-height.
 Falls back to {#if i === 0}
 		<code>.125</code>.
 	{:else if i === 1}